About this listing

 First Saturday of every month there’s a lovely Portobello Community Market from 10am to 1pm in Brighton Park off Brighton Place (turn right out of the flat, then left at the lights and it’s a minute up the road).

-There are often Ceilidhs (community dances) in the Town Hall, so if you like that kind of thing, it's worth checking out the library on Windsor Place, or the Porty Online website, to see if there's anything in that line happening while you're around.
+There are often Ceilidhs (community dances) in the Town Hall, Wash House, and elsewhere, so if you like that kind of thing, it's worth checking out the library on Windsor Place, or the Porty Online website, to see if there's anything in that line happening while you're around.

 You can also visit our local Community Orchard, one of the local Transition group's initiatives to build resilience in our community.
 You'll find it a 15 to 20 minute walk from the flat, right opposite Brunstane train station.
 And check out the very new (and developing) community garden half way down Bath Street too.